Global Playboy

 As a travel curator, you’ll be judged on how you create and manage the travel plans for your clients.
 And, if you’re doing it right, you might have a diverse range of clients to manage too.
 So when it comes to creating the perfect travel itinerary, you will need to obviously adapt and help them find the best options.

-The best way to plan and create the perfect itinerary is to:
+But whatever the client, the best way to plan and create the perfect itinerary is to:

 • Understand your client’s needs.
 Sit down with them and chat about what they want.
 Listen, take notes, check back that you understand them